UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 the `merge` function, which lets you combine two data frames.
 We will show you an example using `merge` at the end of the chapter!
 ```
-Once again we can also instead directly modify the `english_lang` data frame using column assignment.
+Instead of using the `assign` method we can directly modify the `english_lang` data frame using regular column assignment.
+This would be a more natural choice in this particular case,
+since the syntax is more convenient for simple column modifications and additions.
 ```{code-cell} ipython3
 :tags: [remove-cell]
 english_lang["city_pops"] = [4098927, 5928040, 1392609, 1321426, 2463431]